HyungseobKim/NavMesh/Description/Triangulation.md

 Figure 1 shows the first case which is when the current vertex and the vertex at the top of the stack are on the same chain.
 It means the vertex at the top of the stack is already connected to the current vertex, so discard it.
 For the rest of vertices in the stack, check if a diagonal can be added to the current vertex.
 If it is possible, connect and check the next vertex in the stack.
-If it is not, close this case.
+Repeat this untill you meet a vertex that can not be connected to the current vertex.

 <img align="left" width="300" src="/Description/Images/SameChainExample.png">
 <img align="center" width="300" src="/Description/Images/HandleSameChainExample.png">